Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Background and Related Work

 \section{Background and Related Work}

-In this section, we first present previous work on analyzing parliamentary debates using NLP methods.
-In \Cref{related:European}, we cover European parliament and in \Cref{related:national}, we overview national parliaments.
-Several aspects we analyzed were also investigated outside the parliamentary context.
+In this section, we first present the necessary background information, discussing also aspects not strictly related to the parliamentary context.
 Sections \ref{related:age}, \ref{related:gender}, \ref{related:sentiment}, and \ref{related:emotions} cover related works referring to age, gender, sentiment, and emotions in the political discourse.
-To make our results better understandable, we end with a brief background on the political situation in the time covered by our data for the six analyzed countries in Section \ref{sec:politicalOutline}.
+Finally, in Section \ref{relatedBayesian}, we outline the use of Bayesian methods in parliamentary contexts.